matic-insurance/assignment-fetch-n-cache/README.md

 We would like to know the approximate time you spent on the solution.
 We do not take time of submission into account in our overall evaluation.

 ​
 We expect to see source code as a git repository with instructions on how to use it.
+The test task has to be public for easy access.

 _Please let us know if you have any questions._
 ​